serokell/blog-posts/typescript-for-haskellers/article.md

 ### Polymorphism

-There are different polymorphisms, but we will say only about thee of them: Parametric, Ad-hoc one and Row one.
+There are different kinds of polymorphisms, but we will cover only three of them: parametric, ad-hoc, and row polymorphism.
-Let's start from the first one.
+Let's start with the first one.

 #### Parametric polymorphism

-Parametric polymorphism allows us to write abstract function or data which will not depend on its type.
+Parametric polymorphism allows us to write abstract functions or data types which don't depend on their type.
-In TypeScript, it is called generics.
+In TypeScript, we call it generics.

 ```typescript
 const arrLength: <T>(_: T[]) => number = (arr) => arr.length;